 Not that hard.

-Uh how do you analyze that six Republican votes went to McCarthy, seven went to Scalice, three went to Lee Zeldon, one went to Garcia, one went to the uh Minnesota Congressman Emmer, one went to Cole, one went to Massey, one apps it.
+So how do we analyze the fact that in this vote today, and Jim Jordan got 200, how do you analyze that six Republican votes went to McCarthy, seven went to Scalise, three went to Lee Zeldon, one went to Garcia, one went to the Minnesota Congressman Emmer, one went to Cole, one went to Massey, one absent.

-Look, the the we expect that there's gonna be a second vote today, maybe a third vote tomorrow.
+Look, we expect that there's going to be a second vote today, maybe a third vote tomorrow.

 I don't care how you all look as you make the sausage.